Mark-a-Hamilton/Toolbox/README.md

-# 🧰 Toolbox
+# 🧰 Toolbox — Defensive Operator Suite

-**Toolbox** is a modular, operator‑grade suite of Bash, Python, and PHP utilities designed to create, maintain, and evolve a clean, predictable Linux environment — with a special focus on Kali and Debian‑based systems.
+**Toolbox** is a modular, operator‑grade collection of Bash and Python utilities designed for **incident response, diagnostics, system hygiene, and safe remote operations** on Ubuntu‑based environments.

-It provides a curated workflow for:
+It provides a curated, predictable workflow for:

-- building a new Kali environment (VM or WSL)
-- installing a full desktop and toolset
+- analysing and repairing Linux systems
-- maintaining system hygiene
+- maintaining system hygiene and stability
-- performing updates, diagnostics, and cleanup
+- performing diagnostics and state checks
-- ensuring traceability and ethical clarity
+- repairing broken sessions (GNOME/RDP)
+- verifying PostgreSQL service health
+- safely transferring and executing files during IR
+- generating hashes for chain‑of‑custody
+- running domain connectivity checks
+- performing safe, controlled injection scanning
+- generating VyOS zone‑pair configurations

 Toolbox is **not** a penetration‑testing framework.
-It is a **system‑maintenance and environment‑building toolkit**.
+It is a **defensive, blue‑team‑focused toolkit** designed for clarity, safety, and operational maturity.

 ---

-## 📖 Project Overview
+# 📖 Project Overview

 Toolbox provides:

-- A **deliberate, reproducible workflow** for setting up a full Kali environment
+- A **clean, reproducible workflow** for maintaining Ubuntu‑based systems
-- A set of **modular tools** for updates, cleanup, diagnostics, listeners, and installation
+- A set of **modular tools** for diagnostics, cleanup, hashing, session repair, and safe remote execution
-- A **clean architecture** with consistent metadata, versioning, and documentation
+- A **consistent architecture** with metadata, versioning, and documentation
-- A **beginner‑friendly path** from minimal ISO → full Kali desktop → maintained system
+- A **professional, operator‑grade layout** suitable for IR teams and system maintainers

 Every tool is: